MateuszKubuszok/pipez/README.md

 #### `fieldMatchingCaseInsensitive` configuration

-By default field matching is case-sensitive.
+By default, field matching is case-sensitive.
 This flag enables case-insensitive comparison:

 ```scala
 // This would fail as fields have different cases